Boss of Me: Composition

+and ska punk song, with a length of two minutes and fifty-six seconds.
+Flansburgh's vocals range from the key of D4 to E5.
+The song is in the key of G major and is set in common time, it runs at a tempo of 104 beats per minute.

 Release

 "Boss of Me" was released commercially in the United Kingdom, Australia and mainland Europe.
 Mainland Europe was given a separate release from the British release, which had different cover artwork and a different track listing.
 The single was marketed as the single from the soundtrack album, Music from Malcolm in the Middle, but the B-sides to all releases were tracks from They Might Be Giants albums, as opposed to being other tracks from the soundtrack album.
 "Reprehensible" comes from the band's 1999 internet-only album, Long Tall Weekend.
 "Mr. Xcitement" went on to be included on their album Mink Car, released two months after the single.
-"Boss of Me" charted in three countries, reaching number 21 in the UK, number 89 in the Netherlands, and saw the band's first appearance on the Australian Singles Chart, reaching number 29.
-It also reached the Top 50 on two US radio airplay charts, Alternative (number 48) and Pop (number 50).
+"Boss of Me" charted in three countries, reaching number 21 in the UK, number 89 in the Netherlands, and number 29 on the Australian Singles Chart.
+It also reached the top 50 on two US Radio & Records charts: the Alternative Top 50 (number 48) and the CHR/Pop Top 50 (number 50).